du33169/usb-gadget-utils/README.md

     gcc hid_gadget_test.c -o hid_gadget_test
     ```

-2. Connect the device to your host PC(or other host devices) using a USB cable.
+2. Connect the device to your host PC(or other USB host devices) with a USB cable.

-    If there is multiple USB ports on device, you need to make sure you connected the right one.
+    If there is multiple USB ports on device, make sure you connect the right one.

 3. If the host PC has a operating system, check the Device Manager to see if the device is recognized properly as a USB device.